-We love Andorra: This mini-country of 90,000 people (that’s the whole country!) high up in the Pyrenees between France and Spain offers the best resort facilities and hiking in the region.
-It has a thriving tourist industry and is still an insider tip.
-So here are our top five things to do in Andorra:
+We love Andorra!
+This mini-country of 90,000 people (that’s the whole country!) high up in the Pyrenees between France and Spain offers excellent facilities and hiking opportunities.
+The tiny principality has a thriving tourist industry and is still an insider tip.
+Our families thoroughly enjoyed their single parent family holidays here and we hope to be back one day!
+So without further ado, here are our top five things to do in Andorra:

-- The capital, Andorra la Vella, is worth a visit.
-Andorra la Vella offers much more than just tax-free shopping.
-Most visitors head for the Piazza del Poble with its amazing views.
-Afterwards head to the old town, and especially the Piazza Rotonda, with its 5-metre-high bronze sculpture, Nobility of Time, gifted to Andorra by Salvador Dali.
+Andorra’s capital, Andorra la Vella, offers much more than just tax-free shopping.
+Start off at the Piazza del Poble with its amazing views.
+Afterwards head to the old town, where you will find the Piazza Rotonda with its 5-metre-high bronze sculpture Nobility of Time, which was gifted to Andorra by Salvador Dali.
 On some days you’ll also find a market here selling local produce like fruit jams, dried mushrooms and homemade remedies for colds.
-The Paris Bridge over the Gran Valira River is stunning.
+The Paris Bridge over the Gran Valira River is also stunning and worth seeing.

-- 10 minutes’ walk from the Piazza Rotonda in Escaldes you find the Caldea.
+10 minutes’ walk from the Piazza Rotonda in Escaldes you find the Caldea, the only thermal spa in Andorra.
 It is Europe’s largest spa complex offering a unique combination of fun and wellness.
 It looks like some sort of futuristic cathedral with a stunning entrance and panoramic views over the Pyrenees.
 Fed by Andorra’s hot springs with its amazing therapeutic properties, its heart is a 6000-sq-metre lagoon kept at a constant 32°C. Imagine countless wonderfully warm indoor, outdoor and hydro massage pools, a lazy river, ice pool, water jets and Jacuzzis.
 For those who enjoy a bit of relaxation, try the Aztec bath surrounded by a tropical garden, the grapefruit bath in a Japanese garden, the Hamman, the water beds or visit the aquatic bar and its Gaudi-inspired terrace.

-- Finally, there’s a high-speed go-karting track at El Tarter, Andorra.
-Great place to have fun with your children while getting the adrenaline flowing.
+Finally, there’s the high-speed go-karting track at El Tarter, Andorra.
+This is a great place to have fun with your children while getting the adrenaline flowing.
 They also have two-seater go-karts, which are even more terrifying.
 The track is open until the snow comes in September and the skiers take over, but worth checking out if you’re there in the summer months.

 And that’s our Andorra – the biggest and best mini-country we know of!